taoni0718/MetaSpy-Artifact/README.md

 # VRSnoop
-Anonymous Artifact of VRSnoop (MobiCom'24 Submission)
+Anonymous Artifact Repository of VRSnoop (MobiCom'24 Submission).
+More details will be available.

+## Experimental Details

 ### Appendix A: Full list of the energy-based features (time- and frequency-domain) of the harvested RF energy
 |    **Time-domain (Abbr.)**    |                                                                                                       **Description**                                                                                                       |